 In business, we often seem to focus less on the management team, and more on the glamorous and exciting work of leadership.
 However, managers are the ones responsible for making sure that things are done properly.
 While leaders may bring us vision, inspiration, and challenge, these things count for nothing without the efficient implementation brought by good management.

 The job description for a leadership position is very different from one for a manager, hence a business cannot run without one or the other.
 Putting the right management team in place takes time and a lot of effort, but with proper training and investment, great managers can turn into amazing leaders.
-Which is why focusing on middle-level managers is important for your company
+This is why focusing on middle-level managers is important for your company.

-Let's focus more on middle-level managers.
-From senior level managers to team leads, each role has its own purpose in the puzzle.
-In major corporations, senior levels are leaning towards leadership "tasks", hence mid-level managers are the roles focused on your company's core operations, being the ones driving the success or failure of your main client deliverables.
+From senior-level managers all the way down to team leads, each role has its own purpose in the puzzle.
+Today we will focus more on middle-level managers.
+In major corporations, senior-level managers tend to lean towards leadership "tasks", hence mid-level managers are the roles that actually focus on your company's core operations and drive the success or failure of your main client deliverables.

 There are plenty of reasons why focusing on your management team is crucial for the business.
 Let's name a few: